Visiting a farmers’ market is essential when on holidays.

-Locals and visitors converge on this buzzing market each week to get their hands on a vast assortment of goodies.
-Margaret River is one of Australia’s premier food regions and the market upholds this reputation by ensuring its stallholders are restricted to producers from the local area and surrounds.
-Among the usual fare of seasonal fruit and vegetables, breads, and cheeses are mouth-watering treats that include chocolate and nougat.
+Locals and visitors converge on this buzzing market, found at the heart of one of Australia’s premier food regions.
+It upholds its reputation by ensuring stallholders are restricted to producers from the local area and surrounds.
+Expect seasonal fruit and veg, breads, meat, seafood, cheeses and delicious treats like chocolate and nougat.

 When: Every Saturday; 8am-12pm.